patrys/jstimeline/README.md

 It is capable of shutting itself down when there's nothing to do.
 Who wants to do nothing at 50 frames per second anyway?

-It does use Mozilla's native mozRequestAnimationFrame() API when present.
+It does use your browser's native requestAnimationFrame() API when present.

 It does not use any JavaScript frameworks or libraries.